 Handcrafted during the Edwardian Era, the Auckland Ring (circa 1905) features an ornate bow-motif that finishes off with fine engravings.
 Diamond and milgrain grace the loops of the bows.
 The center old European cut diamond weighs approximately 1.23 carats and is I color and VS2 clarity.

 A unique Antique JE Caldwell Ring, featuring a stunning old European cut diamond and surrounded by a halo of diamonds.
 The sides of the gallery showcase filigree and diamonds.
 Diamonds on both sides of the split shoulders accent the center diamond.
 The center antique diamond is approximately 1.08ct, J color, and VS2 clarity.

-A rare and impressive original Art Deco era engagement ring that features a 2.19-carat old European cut diamond, I color, and VS1 clarity.
+A rare and impressive original Art Deco Era Engagement Ring that features a 2.19-carat old European cut diamond, I color, and VS1 clarity.
 The four corners of the bezel portray old cut diamonds.
 Bordering the square are calibre’ sapphires.
-Along the platinum shank is beautiful floral engravings.
+The handcrafted platinum shank portrays beautiful floral engravings.

 A stunning 1.17ct Old European Diamond Engagement Ring adorned with leaf-shaped accents along the shoulder and finished with elegant milgrain.
 The center diamond is 1.17ct, I color and VS2 clarity.
 An additional 0.10 carats of diamonds line the shoulders.